ChrisSidebotham/chrissidebotham.github.io/pages/bio.md

 So for those that do not know me, I am Chris Sidebotham, I am based in the UK and I have been around the Managed Service Provider (MSP) industry for most of my career, from IT Support to Project Consultancy.

-This blog is a place for to braindump everything that I know and wish to write about.
+This blog is a place for me to brain dump everything that I know and wish to write about.
 Over the course of my career I have come across many new technologies and spent hours searching the internet for bug fixes and resolutions!
 So this is me giving something back!

 📫 How to reach me: Hit the links in the navigation!